jiarong0907/Pipeleon/how-to-use.md

 ```
 {'pipelet_start': 'sirius_ingress.direction_lookup', 'pipelet_length': 2, 'mcost': 92800000, 'icost': 2000, 'lgain': 1218.5553152967934, 'tgain': 76.0, 'Reorder': [1, 0], 'Softcopy': [], 'Softmove': [], 'Merge': [], 'Cache': [(0, 2)]}
 ```

+- `pipelet_start`: The table name of the starting node for this pipelet.
+- `pipelet_length`: The length of the pipelet (number of tables on this pipelet).
+- `mcost`: Memory cost
+- `icost`: Entry update rate cost
+- `lgain`: Latency benefit
+- `tgain`: Throughput benefit

+The rest of the columns show the detailed optimizations.
+It assigns a table ID for each table in a pipelet starting from 0.
+For example, `Reorder [1, 0, 2]` means the new table order is table1, table0, table2, which swaps the order of the first two tables.
+`Cache [(0, 1)]` means caching table0 and table1 using one cache.

+## Examples
+We provide several examples in the [examples](examples) folder.
+All of them can directly run by `python3 program_name`.

+- [e2e_topk_optimization.py](examples/e2e_topk_optimization.py) is an end-to-end example that shows all steps of the optimization.

+- [group_optimization.py](examples/group_optimization.py) demonstates the usage of group optimization on top of top-k optimization.

+- [optimize_and_eval.py](examples/optimize_and_eval.py) compares the performance gain and time between topk search and exhaustive search.

+- [pipelet_option_gain_cost.py](examples/pipelet_option_gain_cost.py) compuates all optimization options for each pipelet in a program.